googleworkspace/solutions/CONTRIBUTING.md

 be addressed within two weeks.

-We reserve the right to edit or remove solutions in the gallery if they become outdated, lack of maintenance, or another concernt.
+We reserve the right to edit or remove solutions in the gallery if they become outdated, lack of maintenance, or another concern.
 If your solution is removed, you are welcome to resubmit an updated version at a later time.